Pacific Southwest Hockey League

-The League's focus
+The league's focus

 The PSHL's signature franchise was the Fresno Falcons largely due to convenience and the availability of a then-relatively new showcase arena, Selland Arena in Fresno's Convention Center.
 At times throughout the league's history, some games even if not involving the Falcons were held at Selland Arena.

 A PSHL season ranged from 15 to 30 games each between anywhere from 4 to 8 teams.
 Franchises shifted frequently, often with new teams appearing the next season from the same cities.
 The mainstays of the league were the Fresno Falcons, the Los Angeles Bruins and later in the league's history, the Burbank or Los Angeles Jets and the West Covina or California Blackhawks (later just Hawks).

 Fighting was also a signature of the league.
 Games of the day celebrated the rowdy spirit of the Broad Street Bullies era of hockey.
-Most PSHL cities were not traditional hockey markets, and the relaxed atmosphere which allowed a little more leeway to fight attracted an audience that might not otherwise have attended PSHL games.
+Most PSHL cities were not traditional hockey markets, and the relaxed atmosphere which allowed a little more leeway to fight, attracting an audience that might not otherwise have attended PSHL games.

 PSHL games were often paired with side attractions when it came to teams' marketing, including broomball and Roller Derby.

 Players

 The PSHL's players often were unpaid, not uncommon in semi-professional hockey.

 Many had professional hockey experience, with perhaps the most notable being Willie O'Ree, celebrated as the first black NHL player.
-O'Ree finished his playing days with the PSHL's San Diego Sharks in 1978–79.
+O'Ree played his penultimate season with the San Diego Sharks in 1977–78.

 Player/coaches were a common occurrence in the PSHL, and many players also played in other professional, amateur, or even senior leagues at the same time as their PSHL tenure.